jgemps12/OS3_Process_Simulator_with_Message_Passing/README.md

 ```

 ### Example 2: Log File Output
+The log file output serves as a consolidation of the output that prints onto the console.
+Whereas the console outputs *all* detailed information about parent and child processes, the log file only deals with output relating to OSS operations (i.e., those relating to the parent).

 ```bash
 OSS: Sending message to Worker #0 PID 1532282 at time 1:479166666
 OSS: Receiving message from Worker #0 PID 1532282 at time 1:479166666